deckhouse/sds-local-volume/docs/README.md

 {{< /alert >}}

 {{< alert level="warning" >}}
 To work with volume snapshots, the [snapshot-controller](/modules/snapshot-controller/) module must be connected.
-The ability to work with volume snapshots is available only in commercial editions of Deckhouse and only when using LVM-thin volumes.
+The ability to work with volume snapshots is available only in commercial editions of Deckhouse Kubernetes Platform and only when using LVM-thin volumes.
 {{< /alert >}}

 ## How the module works